Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 Richa Brooklyn Waterproof Gloves

-With a very simple, utilitarian look, these gloves from Richa will appeal to minimalist riders.
+With an effortless, utilitarian look, these gloves from Richa will appeal to minimalist riders.

 They use high-end goatskin that’s both supple and durable.
-And the feel of these is immediately different to cheaper, stiffer gloves you may have tried in the past.
+And the feel of these immediately differs from cheaper, stiffer gloves you may have tried in the past.

 A Hipora membrane makes them waterproof with a decent level of breathability.